 How To Measure Website Traffic (Google Analytics)

 Measuring website traffic is fundamental to understanding visitor behaviour and optimising your online marketing strategies.
-Google Analytics 4 (GA4) has a valuable suite of key metrics to help you measure your website traffic effectively.
+In Google Analytics (GA4), you get a valuable suite of key metrics to help you measure your website traffic effectively.
 So, stick around for this blog post, learn how to measure website traffic, and understand why Google Analytics 4 is used by over 15,000,000 businesses worldwide to make data-driven and informed decisions when it comes to your marketing strategy!

 Google Analytics 4 Sessions vs Engaged Sessions